 We're waiting for direct Figma integration, but they support XD, so only a matter of time now with Adobe's acquisition and XD's eventual demise.
 I'm also going to be honest, while we're still on Notion, having looked at Wrike's mobile app, project management on the go seems a lot simpler than trying to use Notion on my phone.
 So, with all the apps that currently integrate with it and their support team confirming recently that they're considering adding Figma we might be trying this out as a workflow replacement instead of just exploring for now.

 Price - Paid

 Yeah, we just said we don't use mail, but we still need it and using Google Workspace gives us more than just mail.
 We have a ton of storage in the cloud and shared company drives, our calendars are synced and visible, we use Meet for calls and record everything effortlessly, we've got Google Dive, so no Microsoft Word, Excel or Powerpoint needed.
 It's well worth the price and it integrates with most of the tools we've listed above.
 If it's just you and you don't want to pay you can get most of this tied to your regular old Gmail Account.

-If you have any questions or recommendations, please hit us up in the comments.
+If you have any questions or recommendations about tools for small agencies, please hit us up in the comments.